readyplayerme/toon-unity-demo/README.md

-# artStyle-unity-demo
+# toon-unity-demo
-A demo showcasing the use of Ready Player Me characters with different art styles to fit your game environment better using Toon Shader as example
+A demo showcasing the use of Ready Player Me characters with a different art style: toon as an example of how to fit your game environment better using Shaders in Unity.